Idan503/MySettingsScreen/README.md

   <img src="/screenshots/usage_full_example.gif?raw=true" width="305" />
 </p>

-> #### Full implementation snippet of the example above can be found [here](https://github.com/Idan503/MySettingsScreen/wiki/All-Tiles-Usage-Example).
+> #### Full implementation of the example above can be found in the included example app.

 ## Types of Settings Tiles